ACTEMRA is a prescription medicine called an interleukin-6 (IL-6) receptor antagonist.

 It is not known if ACTEMRA is safe and effective in children with PJIA or SJIA under 2 years of age or in children with conditions other than PJIA or SJIA.

 ACTEMRA changes the way your immune system works.
 This can make you more likely to get infections or make any current infection worse.
 Some people have serious infections while taking ACTEMRA, including tuberculosis (TB), and infections caused by bacteria, fungi, or viruses that can spread throughout the body.
 Some people have died from these infections.
-Your healthcare provider should assess you for TB before starting and during treatment with ACTEMRA (except if you have COVID-19).
+Your healthcare provider should assess you for TB before starting, during and after treatment with ACTEMRA (except if you have COVID-19).

 Before starting ACTEMRA, tell your healthcare provider if you have: